Promgirl65/alx-system_engineering-devops/0x02-shell_redirections/README.md

-find . -name "*.js" -type f -delete Write a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders. ls -lt | head Displays the 10 newest files in the current directory sort | uniq -u Creates a script that takes a list of words as input and prints only words that appear exactly once.
+find . -name "*.js" -type f -delete Write a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders. ls -lt | head Displays the 10 newest files in the current directory sort | uniq -u Creates a script that takes a list of words as input and prints only words that appear exactly once. grep root /etc/passwd display lines containing the pattern “root” from the file /etc/passwd